battaro/learningC/Projects/Library_Manager/v1/README.md

 this algorithm should work for all numbers between 000 and 100.

 ### Searching Algorithm

-- I wanted to use [Binary Search](https://www.geeksforgeeks.org/binary-search/) for `SearchBook` function but i use d [Linear Search](https://www.geeksforgeeks.org/linear-search/) instead, because linear searching logic is more efficient for this project after thinking.
+- I wanted to use [Binary Search](https://www.geeksforgeeks.org/binary-search/) for `SearchBook` function but i used [Linear Search](https://www.geeksforgeeks.org/linear-search/) instead, because linear searching logic is more efficient for this project after thinking.
 - Its simple and i clarified how i make it in code using [strstr()](https://www.geeksforgeeks.org/strstr-in-ccpp/) function.
 - I also used a function call `toLowerCase()` to change the title and the author's name to lowercase using [tolower()](https://www.geeksforgeeks.org/tolower-function-in-c/) function, to implement the searching in lowercase.

 ## Conclusion

 - This is the best project i made in the `C` language for now and i will improve my skills to be better int he next project 💪 Inshallah.